StarGate01/chrzwatch-firmware/README.md

 The PlatformIO IDE is able to use either a *CMSIS-DAP* or *J-Link* adapter for interactive debugging.
 The `i6hrc_debug` and `nrf52_dk_debug` configurations provide debugging support.
 Do note that the watchdog timer might kill your debugging session.

-Since the `RX` and `TX` pins are used for other peripherals, the firmware implements a SEGGER J-Link RTT interface (https://www.segger.com/products/debug-probes/j-link/technology/about-real-time-transfer/) which can be used instead of the traditional UART interface.
-For this, the SEGGER RTT tools are required.
+Since the `RX`, `TX` and `SWO` pins are used for other peripherals, which rules out UART and SWO communication, the firmware implements a SEGGER J-Link RTT interface (https://www.segger.com/products/debug-probes/j-link/technology/about-real-time-transfer/).
+To use this interface, the SEGGER RTT tools are required.

 #### Troubleshooting